Google DeepMind Software Engineer Interview: The Full Process, Decoded

 Google DeepMind is not Google.
 Same parent company, same hiring committee process, completely different bar.
 Candidates prepare for a standard Google SWE loop, walk into a system design round about ML training pipelines, and proceed to have a very bad 45 minutes.

-This guide covers the full loop: the rounds, what they actually test, where the ML depth requirement kicks in, and how to spend your prep time across all three engineering tracks.
+This guide covers the rounds, what they actually test, where the ML depth requirement kicks in, and how to spend your prep time across all three engineering tracks.

 First: Which Track Are You In?

-Confirm with your recruiter before scheduling anything.
-This sounds obvious.
+Confirm with your recruiter before scheduling.
 A surprising number of people find out which track they are in from the system design question itself.

-Your recruiter email should name the track explicitly.
-If it does not, ask before you schedule anything.
+Your recruiter email should name the track.
+If it does not, ask before scheduling.
 The SWE track is closest to a standard Google product loop.
-Research Engineer and Applied AI roles layer on ML depth that requires separate preparation.
+Research Engineer and Applied AI roles layer on ML depth that needs separate prep.

 What You Are Actually Walking Into